texfaq/texfaq.github.io/FAQ-dtx.md

 ```
 The lines `Processing ... ended by \endinput` may
 be repeated if the `dtx` file provides more than one
-''unpacked'' file.
+"unpacked" file.

-To read the comments ''as a document'', you can run LaTeX on the
+To read the comments "as a document", you can run LaTeX on the
 `dtx` file to produce a nicely formatted version of the
 documented code.
 (Most LaTeX packages on CTAN, nowadays, already
 have PDF of the result of processing the `dtx` file,
-as ''documentation''.)
+as "documentation".)

 Several packages may be included in one `dtx` file, with
 conditional sections, and there are facilities for indexes of macros,
 etc.  All of this mélange is sorted out by directives in the
 `ins` file; conventional indexing utilities may be necessary
-for ''full'' output.
+for "full" output.

 Anyone may write `dtx` files; the format is explained in
 [The LaTeX Companion](FAQ-latex-books), and a tutorial is available